EDUCBA Logo

 Syntax:

 As such, there is no specific syntax available for the Kafka Partition.
-Generally, we are using the Kafka partition value while creating the new topic or defining the number of partitions on the Kafka commands.
+Generally, we are using the Kafka partition value while creating a new topic or defining the number of partitions on the Kafka commands.

-Note 1) while working with the Kafka Partition.
+Note 1) While working with the Kafka Partition.
 We are using the core Kafka commands and Kafka Partition command for the troubleshooting front.

-2) At the time of Kafka Partition configuration; we are using the CLI method.
+2) At the time of Kafka Partition configuration, we are using the CLI method.
 But generally, we are using the UI tool only.

 How Kafka Partition Works?